eliyasv/EKS-TF-infra/README.md

 ### CI Pipeline (Jenkins)

-Infrastructure provisioning is automated using a Jenkins pipeline.
+Infrastructure provisioning is automated using the root `Jenkinsfile`.
-The pipeline supports environment-based deployments and safe infrastructure changes.
+The current Jenkins pipeline uses a full Terraform plan/apply flow for the selected environment.

 Pipeline parameters: